When to fly:

 The ancient walled city of Jeddah was historically one of the most important sites in the Arab world, and you'll certainly want to see the towering coral houses that were the home of some of the most prominent traders.
 Naseef House is one of the best preserved and has been transformed into a museum.

-Visit the bustling Souq al-Alawi market right in the heart of the old city to haggle for bargains, or take a stroll to the beach.
+If you have booked flights to Jeddah, be sure to visit the bustling Souq al-Alawi market right in the heart of the old city to haggle for bargains, or take a stroll to the beach.
 The beautiful sculpture-lined Corniche stretches for 22 miles (35 km) along the Red Sea coast and the promenade is where local people gather to chat or enjoy family picnics and gatherings.
 Scuba diving is a major reason for a visit to Jeddah and divers comes from all over the world to take advantage of some of the top Red Sea dive sites.

 Getting around Jeddah